whatmakeart/whatmakeart.github.io/content/making/molds.md

 ## Elaborate Expensive Molds

+- [Slip Casting Molds]() are made of plaster and suck moisture out of clay slip, leaving behind a hollow shell that can be fired in a kiln.
 - [Ceramic Shell Molds](../metalworking/ceramic-shell-molds.md) are used in metal casting and can make complex shapes molds with high levels of detail.
 - [Multi-part Rubber Molds](../sculpture/multi-part-rubber-molds.md) can help with small undercuts since the rubber is more flexible than the material being cast and can pull out of the undercut without breaking the mold or casting.